FreezingEdge/site/pages/blog/01-freezing-edge-2020.md

 ## Focus on Future Tech

-Given the experience about running tech-focused conferences, we decided to try something different.
+Given the experience we have running tech-focused conferences, we decided to try something different.
 Instead of focusing on a specific technology, Freezing Edge has focus on the technologies of the future.
 Ideally we should be able to show you what development is like within the next five to ten years.

 Because of this, we'll have a broad range of topics from programming languages to extended reality, audio, and graphics.
 In this one day conference, we'll have around eight to nine speakers discussing the topics.